Nuitysun/data_science_portfolio/Hotels_rates_change_prediction/README.md

 - Average precision for positive class (price changed): 93.52% of rooms that were predicted to have changed prices actually had changes in prices.
 - roc_auc_score: 84.93

 For the test week there were 800 observations.
-Model predicted that we need to update 633 rooms (79.12% of all rooms) and this way we capture 93.97% of all rates changes.
+Model predicted that we need to update 633 rooms (79.12% of all rooms) and this way we capture 93.97% of all rates changes.</pre>

 **Predictions for day `Barcelona` data:**
-Results of training set:
+<pre>Results of training set:
 - Average overall accuracy (for both classes) on training set: 90.89% Results on testing set:
 - Average overall accuracy (for both classes): 69.73%